JNRowe/awesome-timed-wallpaper/README.rst

 ``size``             table   Resolution to generate images at
 ==================   ======  ====================================

-For example, if you're running Debian you may need to use ``/usr/share/backgrounds/gnome`` as the path to the background images.
+For example, if you’re running Debian you may need to use ``/usr/share/backgrounds/gnome`` as the path to the background images.

 The future
 ----------

-If people would like to see a more generic framework for implementing this sort of behaviour then open an issue, and I'll probably get to it.
+If people would like to see a more generic framework for implementing this sort of behaviour then open an issue, and I’ll probably get to it.
 As things stand this does what I was told to implement, and no more.

 Simple improvements could include: